-11. Important to rider's likely to ride at high revs for long periods it is essential to remove the crankcase pressure relief valve and drill extra holes (2 holes minimum 4 holes preferred, some older valves only have one hole) to allow a more free flow of excess oil back to the crankcase.
-The reason for this is, with the new morgo super oil pump being capable of a greater oil delivery, it is possible for excess oil to build up and not being able to escape through the holes in the valve body, will distort the crankshaft timing cover oil seal, resulting in a drop in oil pressure until the seal is replaced.
+3a.
+Important to rider's likely to ride at high revs for long periods it is essential to remove the crankcase pressure relief valve and ensure a minimum of 2 holes are drilled in the body, for racing 4 holes are preferred to allow a more free flow of excess oil back to the crankcase.

 Note it is very important after drilling extra holes in the P.R.V. that the drilling burrs are carefully removed from the internal piston bore.
-To make sure that the piston still has free movement all the way down its travel, to the shut off seating face.
+Make sure that the piston still has free movement all the way down its travel to the shut off seating face.

-The P.R.V. can be a source of problems, the after market ones in particular, some of which are not made to the correct tolerances.
-Allowing oil to pass between the 7/8" diameter thread and the engine casing through the P.R.V. body causing pressure build up at the spring end of the piston and hydraulicing the valve shut, making the P.R.V. unable to control the pressure correctly.
+The P.R.V. can be a source of problems, the after market ones in particular, some of which are not made to the correct tolerances allowing oil to pass between the 7/8" diameter thread and the engine casing through the P.R.V. body causing pressure build up at the spring end of the piston and hydraulicing the valve shut making the P.R.V. unable to control the pressure correctly.

 This situation has occurred many times in the past with high performance engines fitted with all types of plunger type oil pumps.
 The situation is brought to light more readily with the rotary pump because of the extra oil flow.
-It is sad to say that in many cases an old P.R.V. in good condition, with extra holes drilled, is a better solution to the problem than incorrectly manufactured ones.
+It is sad to say that in many cases an old P.R.V. in good condition, with extra holes drilled, is a better solution to the problem than incorrectly manufactured new ones.

-12. The oil tank scavenge return pipe must not be over restricted at the oil tank end.
-The reason for this is the Morgo Super Pump has a 3 pints per minute feed capability and if the oil is prevented from getting back to the oil tank effectively, and if a much larger quantity of oil than normal is retained in the engine as a result, the engine may give the impression of wet sumping when the engine is cold.
+3b.
+The oil tank scavenge return pipe must not be over restricted at the oil tank end.
+The reason for this is the Morgo Super Pump has a 3 pints per minute scavenge capability and if the oil is prevented from getting back to the oil tank effectively, and if a much larger quantity of oil than normal is retained in the engine as a result, the engine may give the impression of wet sumping when the engine is cold.
 This is very unlikely but is worth pointing out.